 You can schedule downlink using the CLI, MQTT or HTTP webhooks.

-This guide shows how to interact with the downlink queue from the CLI.
+This guide shows how to interact with the downlink queue from the command-line interface (CLI).

 Command-line interface only